Diego-MX/RepData_PeerAssessment1/PA1_Monitoring.md

 <img src="PA1_Monitoring_files/figure-html/stepsMean-1.png" title="" alt="" style="display: block; margin: auto;" />

 We are asked to compute the mean and median from the steps taken by Mr. Anon, which are approximately `9350` and `10400` respectively.
+Observe that there are many days with a total count less than 1500.
+This is highly unlikely given the rest of the distribution for this particular graph.

 ### Daily Activity Pattern